Bitcoin price: Why is crypto down today? Crypto news and prices of BTC, Ethereum, Dogecoin, Solana in crypto crash

 It added that ‘the spread of cryptocurrencies could make people withdraw their savings from the Russian financial sector and, subsequently, decrease its capability to finance the real sector and potential economic growth reducing the number of jobs and potential for household income increase.’

-Meanwhile, the UK Government outlined a tougher approach to crypto-asset promotion and advertising in a statement earlier this week.
+Meanwhile, the UK Government outlined a tougher approach to crypto-asset promotion and advertising in a statement last week.

 As the Government announced plans to create new legislation to clamp down on misleading cryptoasset advertising across the UK, Chancellor Rishi Sunak said: